 I particularly love Richards’ video titled, “If you can’t justify the price, you don’t belong in sales,” where he shares three ways to deflect price objections.

 While his tactics are a bit too slick for my taste, his approaches are solid.
 And who am I to judge?
 I’ve never sold a commodity that can be instantly price-shopped via the internet.

 Another channel aimed at automotive salespeople is Sean T. Bradley TV.
 Bradley’s channel has a bit higher production value than Richard's.

 But so that you can compare these two channels’ advice head to head, here’s a video on handling price objections in a very different way.

 Many of Bradley’s videos focus on motivation, organization and inspiration, like this one from his Make Money Mondays Series.

-Modern, Multi-Level Marketing (MLM) Magic Makers
+Videos by Modern, Multi-Level Marketing (MLM) Magic Makers

 Not exactly an industry but certainly distinct from traditional B2B or B2C selling, multilevel marketing heroes are nothing new.
 Since independent direct sellers face a crazy amount of “but it’s a pyramid scheme” objections, these orgs rely on successful idols to motivate the troops.